rotwang00/rb101/exercises/lettercase_percentage.md

 Algorithm
 =========
-Create hash `percentages` with elements lowercase, uppercase, neither set to `0` Run #each on string.chars with parameter `char` if (a..z).include? `char`
+Create hash `counts` with elements lowercase, uppercase, neither set to `0` Run #each on string.chars with parameter `char` if (a..z).include? `char`
     lowercase += 1